build-trust/ockam-documentation/guides/examples/okta.md

 This will create a managed Credential Authority for our project.

-Next we generate two one-time-use enrollment tokens to enable Machine 1 and 2 to enroll and get credentials.
+Next we generate two one-time-use enrollment tickets to enable Machine 1 and 2 to enroll and get credentials.
 Notice how we specify the attributes to attest for these two machines - `city` and `application`

 ```
-m1_token=$(ockam project ticket --attribute application="Smart Factory" --attribute city="San Francisco")
+ockam project ticket --attribute application="Smart Factory" --attribute city="San Francisco" --relay m1 > m1.ticket
-m2_token=$(ockam project ticket --attribute application="Smart Factory" --attribute city="New York")
+ockam project ticket --attribute application="Smart Factory" --attribute city="New York" --relay m2 > m2.ticket
 ```

 ### Machine 1 in New York